Jamlee/docker-laravel/README.md

     service httpd start

 note:

-    Why do i manually start the httpd start in the container rather than starting with container ?
+>    Why do i manually start the httpd start in the container rather than starting with container ?
-    Because sometimes i need to restart my httpd service.and please understand fact that we always need to install a ton of tools such as git and gcc,thus we `never  remove the master development container(apache)`. according to above,I use die loop to keep docker not to exit within `docker-compose.yml`.
+>    Because sometimes i need to restart my httpd service, and please understand fact that we always need to install a ton of tools such as git and gcc,thus we `never  remove the master development container(apache)`. according to above,I use die loop to keep docker not to exit within `docker-compose.yml`.

 3)Then open url http://localhost or http://laravel.dev after those services started,you will get some useful information.

 note:

-     if you execute `docker-compose -f data.yml up` again,you will lost your data of mysql. so you just need to do it once.**I have perpared a initial laravel project for you under the path `./webroot/project` and you need run the command**`composer install && sudo chmod -R 777 storage`**to make it available**.
+>    if you execute `docker-compose -f data.yml up` again,you will lost your data of mysql. so you just need to do it once.**I have perpared a initial laravel project for you under the path `./webroot/project` and you need run the command**`composer install && sudo chmod -R 777 storage`**to make it available**.

 #0x2 Create project of laravel by yourself